ingkebil/development/docs/python/testing/index.md

 It can be difficult to get started writing tests.
 Where do I begin?
 My routine is to follow step-by-step instructions in a very simple model: GIVEN-WHEN-THEN.

-    GIVEN: describe the prerequisets for the test you will run and optionally make assertions about your setup
+- **GIVEN**: describe the prerequisets for the test you will run and optionally make assertions about your setup
     WHEN: run your function and explain what is supposed to happen
     THEN: assert the outcome of your test; return values or side effects